 Some organizations are clearly and consistently structured in how they operate, including how they make decisions and solve problems.
 Decisions require extensive communication and formal approval.
 Other organizations are more adaptable and decentralized.
 Decisions require discussions and consensus.

-The collaborative consulting process is based on the work of psychologist Carl Rogers, Peter Block and others.
+The collaborative consulting process is based on the work of psychologists Carl Rogers, Peter Block, and others.
 It is not a specific model as much as a mutual way of working through the general process for the consultant and client during a consulting project.
 This type of process is widely used in consulting to solve complex problems and achieve major goals in organizations.

-- Guidelines and Resources for Contracting Phase of Consulting
+- Guidelines and Resources for the Contracting Phase of Consulting

-- Guidelines and Resources for Action Planning Phase of Consulting
+- Guidelines and Resources for the Action Planning Phase of Consulting

-- Guidelines and Resources for Implementation Phase of Consulting (see Note 1)
+- Guidelines and Resources for the Implementation Phase of Consulting (see Note 1)

-- Guidelines and Resources for Termination Phase of Consulting
+- Guidelines and Resources for the Termination Phase of Consulting

 Note 1.
 If the focus of the consulting is on accomplishing significant change in an organization, then the Implementation Phase should be embellished with

 Guidelines, Methods, and Resources for Organizational Change Agents